jjuri-socialmining/zettelkasten/Reference Box/Articles/@ nateliason, 45 Deliberate Practice Examples for Rapidly Improving Your Skills - Nat Eliason.md

 - Forbid yourself from using certain kinds of words, such as adjectives or adverbs.
 - Force yourself to write from a different perspective than you usually do, or in a different style (e.g. if I re-wrote this as a fiction piece or series of haikus).
 - Break up someone else’s writing and try to reproduce it on your own, such as by trying to recreate their structure, word choice, or other elements.
-(Source: [[Ben Franklin]])
+(Source: [[Benjamin Franklin]])
 - Writing articles or stories within a certain fixed timeframe, either in that writing session (1 hour) or for a publishing schedule (1 article every Monday).
 - Force yourself to convey ideas in extremely compact forms, like tweets or haikus.